KCL-BMEIS/OOP/week3A.md

     encapsulation

---

-.explain-bottom[
-Have a go at implementing the changes necessary to create the `ShotgunSequencer` class and move the functionality previously in `shotgun.cpp` (within the `run()` function) into dedicated methods.
-]

 ---
+class: section
+name: exercises

 # Exercises

+---

+# Exercises

+Have a go at implementing the changes necessary to create the `ShotgunSequencer` class.

+Move the functionality previously in `shotgun.cpp` (currently within the `run()` function) into dedicated methods.